Sir Henry Wilson, 1st Baronet: Family background

 Wilson spoke with an Irish accent and at times regarded himself as British, Irish or an Ulsterman.
-Like many of his era, including Anglo-Irish or Ulster-Scots, he often referred to Britain as "England".
 His biographer Keith Jeffery suggests that he may well, like many Anglo-Irish, have played up his "Irishness" in England and regarded himself as more "Anglo-" while in Ireland, and may well also have agreed with his brother Jemmy's view that Ireland was not "homogenous" enough to be "a Nation."
 Wilson was a devout member of the Church of Ireland, and on occasion attended Catholic services, but disliked "Romish" ritual.

 Early career

 Junior officer

 Between 1881 and 1882 Wilson made several unsuccessful attempts to get into the British Army officer-training establishments: two to enter the Royal Military Academy, Woolwich and three for the Royal Military College, Sandhurst.
-The entrance examinations to both relied heavily on rote learning.
-Sir John Fortescue later claimed that this was because as a tall boy he needed "time for his brain to develop".
+The entrance examinations relied heavily on rote learning.
+John Fortescue later claimed that this was because as a tall boy he needed "time for his brain to develop".

-Like John French and Edward Spears, among others, Wilson acquired his commission "by the back door", as it was then known, by first becoming a militia officer.
+Wilson acquired his commission "by the back door", as it was then known, by first becoming a militia officer.
 In December 1882 he joined the 6th (Royal Longford Militia) Battalion, Rifle Brigade.
 He also trained with the 5th Battalion, Royal Munster Fusiliers.
 After two periods of training he was eligible to apply for a regular commission, and after further cramming in the winter of 1883–84, and trips to Algiers and Darmstadt to learn French and German, he sat the Army exam in July 1884.
 He was commissioned into the Royal Irish Regiment, but soon transferred into the more prestigious Rifle Brigade.

 Early in 1885 Wilson was posted with the 1st Battalion of the Rifle Brigade to India, where he took up polo and big game hunting.
 In November 1886 he was posted to the Upper Irawaddy, just south of Mandalay, in recently annexed Burma to take part in the Third Burmese War, whose counter-insurgency operations in the Arakan Hills became known as "the subalterns' war".
 The British troops were organised into mounted infantry, accompanied by "Goorkha police".
 Wilson worked with Henry Rawlinson of the King's Royal Rifle Corps (KRRC), who described him in his diary as "a very good chap".
 On 5 May 1887 he was wounded above the left eye.
 The wound did not heal and after six months in Calcutta he spent almost the whole of 1888 recuperating in Ireland until he was passed fit for regimental duty.
 He was left disfigured.
 His wound earned him the nicknames "Ugly Wilson" and "the ugliest man in the British Army".